All Episodes

 A year later, he started the GCN Radio Network because he was already financing a bunch of shows.

-He already had a production thing producing his own shows.
+He already had a production thing, producing his own shows.

-We're very popular on AM, FM, and Shortwave.
+We're very popular on AM FM and Shortwave.

 And satellite, he said, why don't I just start a network?

-When I got censored and kicked off my local radio station, he'd already set up his network a few years before and was getting it ready, and I was already doing another show on it every day.
+When I got censored and kicked off my local radio station, he'd already set up his network a few years before was getting it ready, and I was already doing another show on it every day.

 I'll syndicate myself.